 If you're applying from outside the EU, you'll need to submit a Cambridge Online Preliminary Application (COPA) as well as your UCAS application.
 There is also a small fee associated with international applications.

 The deadline to submit your completed COPA form (and UCAS form) is 15 October, although if you wish to be interviewed overseas there is an earlier submission deadline for some countries.
 Please check the application timetable.

-We do occasionally offer Skype interviews for international candidates on a case-by-case basis in certain subjects.
+We do occasionally offer remote interviews for international candidates on a case-by-case basis in certain subjects.
 If you wish to enquire further, please contact the Sidney Admissions Office.

 - English language requirements

 If English isn't your first language, it's essential that your English language skills are good enough for you to undertake an intensive and challenging academic course that's taught and examined in English.
 Throughout the admissions process, Admissions Tutors will be assessing your English language skills as well as your academic ability.
 Discover our English Language Requirements on the University of Cambridge website.